 Many people assume that to become a Freemason, one must be invited to join.
 This is not correct.
 In fact, while members might encourage their friends to join, they do not typically recruit or invite candidates for membership.

 A person who is interested in joining is encouraged to simply ask a member.
-Even if you don’t know a member and wish to join, email us here and a member of Grand Lodge Staff will be happy to deal with your enquiry.
+Even if you don’t know a member and wish to join, use the “Interested in joining?” link above and a member of Grand Lodge Staff will be happy to deal with your enquiry.